ievavold/design-system/content/layout.md

 {{< typeset >}}

-### Mixing weighted and unweighted columns
+### Using simple columns and proportional columns

-If a grid layout uses both weighted and unweighted columns, the unweighted columns will evenly occupy whatever amount of space is leftover after space has been given to the weighted columns.
+Grids support using simple columns (with the `.uw-col` class) and proportional columns (with the `.uw-col-1` through `.uw-col-12` classes).
+The proportional columns will occupy the same proportion of the parent's width and any leftover space in the grid will be evenly allocated between any simple columns.

+If the proportional columns take up more than 100% of the parent's width, the grid will wrap columns across rows.

 {{< /typeset >}}